Qantas Founders Museum: Display items

-In September 2014 the museum purchased a derelict Lockheed C-121 Constellation, a former US Navy C-121J (Bu No 131623) N4247K c/n 4144 that had been impounded at Manila International Airport for more than 25 years.
+In September 2014 the museum purchased a derelict Lockheed C-121 Constellation, a former United States Navy C-121J (Bu No 131623) N4247K c/n 4144 that had been impounded at Manila International Airport for more than 25 years.
 The aircraft was disassembled for shipment to Australia.
 Over five years the interior and exterior of the Super Constellation was restored by volunteers and contractors to resemble the Qantas Super Constellation 'Southern Spray" VH-EAM.
 Restoration of this aircraft was completed in 2019 and will be on display to the public later in 2020.

 In September 2019, work began on the construction of a $14.3 million Airpark Roof and Light and Sound Show Project.
 This project was funded by the Australian and Queensland Governments and is expected to be completed in 2020.
 The Airpark Roof will provide protection from the sun to Museum visitors and the museum's Boeing 747, 707, DC-3 and Super Constellation.
 The Light and Sound Show uses state of the art light and sound technology to tell the history of Qantas by projecting onto the fuselage of the Boeing 747, Super Constellation and Boeing 707.

 In April 2021, members of the Qantas Board unveiled a new exhibit at the museum, a custom-made replica of the Boeing 747 onboard Captain Cook Lounges from the 1970s.
-The Captain Cook Lounges were features of the earliest B747-200s operated by Qantas from 1971, until the introduction in 1979 of Qantas's first Business class deck 747.
+The Captain Cook Lounges were features of the earliest Boeing 747-200s operated by Qantas from 1971, until the introduction in 1979 of Qantas's first Business class deck 747.